R03SMUS/AoC/README.md

 # AoC

 My attempts for Advent of Code :3!

+Most of the code actually sucks balls, just learning languages here.
+Most was my first of the language used.

 Filter by year
 ![img.png](img.png)